-After the collapse of Taliban regime in 2001 and the establishment of the interim government in Afghanistan, Pakistan used to be the major supplier of wheat and flour to Afghanistan.
-Due to historically close transactions background coupled with long shared borderline of 2,640 km between the two nations, Pakistan used play inconsistent roles in terms of wheat market stability in Afghanistan.
-Very often, wheat markets in Afghanistan faced extreme shocks as a result of hypocritical trade policies of Pakistan as shown in fig. 1, especially, in the beginning.
-However, recently, its exploitive trade policies have led to stronger trade ties between Afghanistan and the Central Asian countries particularly Kazakhstan, and as a consequence, better market performance and relative stability of wheat price over the last years.
-Figure 2 illustrates the average wheat retail price fluctuations in Afghanistan since 2003.
+After the collapse of Taliban regime in 2001 and the establishment of interim government in Afghanistan, Pakistan used to be the major supplier of wheat and flour to Afghanistan due to historically close transactions background coupled with the long shared borderline of 2,640 km between the two nations.
+However, exerting hypocritical trade policies over the years as explained earlier, the country was a major player of wheat market instability in Afghanistan, too.
+Therefore, its consistent exploitive trade policies led to stronger trade ties between Afghanistan and the Central Asian countries particularly Kazakhstan, and as a consequence, wheat price relative stability over the recent years.
+Fig. 2 illustrates average wheat retail price fluctuations in Afghanistan since 2003.

-Figure 2 Average wheat retail price in Afghanistan
+Fig. 2 Average wheat retail price in Afghanistan